oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 Likwid stands for Like I knew what I am doing.
 This project contributes easy to use command line tools for Linux to support programmers in developing high performance multi threaded programs.

-**URL**
+**More Information**

 https://github.com/RRZE-HPC/likwid